Kadambini-Priyadarshini/Tic-Tac-Toe-Game/README.md

 Enter the name of second player:
 Nandini

-Alice is the first player and will play first.
+Kadambini is the first player and will play first.
-Bob is the second player and will play second.
+Nandini is the second player and will play second.

 1 | 2 | 3